Estimated reading time: 3 minutes

 Set realistic expectations.

-Once you have decided on a vendor, set your expectations from the get-go so that everyone is on the same page.
-Establish mutually agreed upon goals regarding pricing, shipping, and delivery, and anything else you see fit.
-And should anything change, ask your vendor to inform ahead of time so there is no confusion.
-Ask them to contact you via email or phone.
+Once you have decided on an equipment vendor, set your expectations, so everyone is on the same page.
+Next, establish mutually agreed-upon goals regarding pricing, shipping, delivery, and anything else.
+Moreover, should anything change, ask your vendor to inform you ahead of time, so there is no confusion.
+Finally, ask them to contact you via email or phone.

-Lastly, you and your vendors need to make yourselves accessible during business hours.
-You’re both busy building your businesses, which means time is valuable.
-Keep phone calls and e-mails on topic, and be proactive should any unexpected problems occur.
-Open, honest communication goes a long way in any business relationship, especially one between you and your vendors.
-It can help build the loyalty you need to keep your best vendors for the long term.
+Lastly, you and your vendors must make yourselves accessible during business hours.
+You are both busy building your businesses, which means time is valuable.
+Keep phone calls and emails on the topic, and be proactive should any unexpected problems occur.
+Open, honest communication goes a long way in any business relationship, especially between you and your vendors.
+It can help build your loyalty to keep your best equipment vendors long-term.